-The Washington Dept. of Commerce recently received $9 million in LIHEAP relief funds for qualifying residents to pay for both rent and utility bills.
+The Washington Dept. of Commerce has allocated $15 million in LIHEAP relief funds for qualifying residents to pay for both rent and utility bills.
 If you think you may qualify, please make an appointment with OLYCAP or the CAC in your county to receive these funds before they’re gone!
 SEE CONTACT INFO BELOW!

 There are several local, federal and tribal organizations that have utility assistance programs for qualifying individuals.
 PUD 1 does not manage or administer any assistance programs.
 However, you can make donations to the Canal Comfort Fund through PUD 1 and we collect and forward donations to the Community Action Councils.

 Open to residents of the PUD 1 service area and offers assistance one time per year.
 This program is administered by the Community Action Councils (CAC) for Mason and Jefferson Counties.
 For more information on the program read the Jefferson County fund procedures or the Mason County fund procedures.
 For information on assistance on weatherizing your home, click here.
 To donate to the Canal Comfort Fund, you can fill out the fund section on your remittance section of your monthly bill or you can contact Customer Service and pledge a monthly amount to be added to your monthly statements.
 These donations are tax deductible and 100% of donations go toward families in need.

 Low Income Home Energy Assistance Program (LIHEAP) is a federal assistance program that is also administered by the CAC.

 Tribal members are also eligible for LIHEAP and CITGO.
 If you are a tribal member and wish to determine if you qualify for assistance, please contact your tribal center or SPIPA for more information.